Microrasbora kubotai - Tropical Fish for Sale UK

 Choosing leopard bushfish tank mates is the most important stocking decision you will make.
 This species is not hyper-aggressive in the way many cichlids are, but it is unquestionably predatory.
 The best leopard bushfish compatible fish are medium-sized, robust species that are too large to be swallowed and calm enough not to harass a slow, watchful predator.
 If you are asking whether Leopard Bushfish are the best gourami for community tank style setups, the answer is no for small peaceful communities, but yes for carefully planned oddball communities with appropriately sized companions.

 Good options include larger peaceful tetras, silver dollars, sturdy catfish, and some medium gouramis in spacious aquariums.
-Within our own range, fishkeepers often compare them with the X Silver Platinum Three-Spot Gourami, X Silver Three-Spot Gourami, and X Red Three-Spot Gourami.
+Within our own range, fishkeepers often compare them with the Silver Platinum Three-Spot Gourami, Silver Three-Spot Gourami, and Red Three-Spot Gourami.
 These are not automatic pairings for every tank, but they are examples of similarly sized labyrinth fish that help illustrate the scale needed when planning companions.
-The X Red Paradise Fish is attractive but can be too assertive for some Leopard Bushfish setups, so caution is needed.
+The Red Paradise Fish is attractive but can be too assertive for some Leopard Bushfish setups, so caution is needed.

-For separate smaller displays, the Dwarf Gourami and X Cobalt Dwarf Gourami are beautiful labyrinth fish, but they are generally too small and delicate to be considered safe with adult Leopard Bushfish.
+For separate smaller displays, the Dwarf Gourami and Cobalt Dwarf Gourami are beautiful labyrinth fish, but they are generally too small and delicate to be considered safe with adult Leopard Bushfish.
 The Gold Giant Gourami is far too large for most mixed home aquariums with this species, but it is useful as a comparison when discussing temperament and tank scale.

 Avoid guppies, endlers, small rasboras, neon-sized tetras, and slim juvenile fish of almost any species.
 If it fits in the mouth, it is food.
 Also avoid fin nippers and rough cichlids that may outcompete or injure the Bushfish.
 This species does not do well with constant harassment.